hanabi/hanabi.github.io/README.md

 ### The 3 Bluff

-* Typically, the player who receives a clue that causes a *Bluff* blind play knows that the card that was clued is one away from being playable.
+* Typically, the player who receives a clue that causes a *Bluff* blind-play knows that the card that was clued is one away from being playable.
 * Our group plays with an artificial *3 Bluffs* convention.
 This means that in addition to being one away from being playable, we agree that the touched card can also be any 3 that will be useful in the future.
 * Here are some examples that cover the four most common *3 Bluff* situations:
     * **Color mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy reds, which touches a red 3.
-      * Bob blind plays blue 1.
+      * Bob blind-plays blue 1.
       * Cathy knows that it is either a red 2 (if it was a normal *Bluff*) or a red 3 (if it was a *3 Bluff*).
     * **Number 3 with suit mismatch (valid):**
       * On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.
-      * Bob blind plays Blue 1.
+      * Bob blind-plays Blue 1.
       * Cathy knows that it was a *3 Bluff*, because a played 1 does not "match" number 3.
       * Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
     * **Color match (NOT valid; looks like a Double Finesse):**
       * On the first turn of the game, Alice clues Cathy reds, which touches a red 3.
-      * Bob blind plays red 1.
+      * Bob blind-plays red 1.
       * Cathy sees that Bob does not have red 2, so since red matches red, Cathy assumes that she has the red 2.
       * Cathy misplays red 3 as Red 2.
       * Alternatively, if Cathy saw that Bob had both red 1 and red 2 on *Finesse Position* at the time the clue was given, she would know that she has the red 2 OR the red 3.
-Subsequently, Bob is promised a red 2, since if he does not blind play a card, Cathy will go on to misplay the red 3 as red 2.
+Subsequently, Bob is promised a red 2, since if he does not blind-play a card, Cathy will go on to misplay the red 3 as red 2.
     * **Number 3 with suit match (valid):**
       * On the first turn of the game, Alice clues Cathy number 3, which touches a red 3.
-      * Bob blind plays red 1.
+      * Bob blind-plays red 1.
       * Cathy knows that it was a *3 Bluff*, because a played 1 does not "match" number 3.
       * Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
       * Even though red 1 and red 3 are the same suit, Bob is not promised a red 2, because if he does nothing, Cathy will not go on to misplay the red 3.
 * The priority of *3 Bluffs* can be confusing.
 There are two main ways that you can tell whether something is a *3 Bluff* or not.
 You can ask:
-  1) Does the clue "match" the blind play?
+  1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
 Red matches red, but red does NOT match blue.
 2 matches 3, but 1 does NOT match 3.
-  2) Will the person who recieved the clue go on to misplay if nothing else is blind played?
+  2) Will the person who recieved the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

 ### The Critical 4 Bluff

 * Building on the *3 Bluffs* convention, we also agree that is possible for a card that initiates a *Bluff* to be a copy of any of the 4's that are critical (meaning that the other copy is in the discard pile or it is a black 4).
 * Note that this convention does not apply to the *Wild & Crazy* variant.

-### Discard Elimination & The Elimination Blind Play
+### Discard Elimination & The Elimination Blind-Play

 * Normally, your teammates would never let you discard anything important.
 So when you discard some playable card (or a needed 2) AND your teammates were not busy AND you don't see that card in anyone else's hand, you should write a note on all of your other remaining cards that they could be that card.
 These are called *Elimination Notes*.
 * Thus, when you get a follow-up clue, you will know exactly what card it is.
 * In other situations, your teammates will choose to NOT to give any follow-up clues.
-After a few more discards, you should know exactly what card it is and be able to blind play it.
+After a few more discards, you should know exactly what card it is and be able to blind-play it.

 ### The Elimination Riding Deduction

 * If there are only 2 cards left in your hand with *Elimination Notes* on them AND the players before you let your chop card ride AND the players before you weren't busy, then the playable card cannot be on your chop.
-* This means you can "jump ahead" and immediately blind play the newest of the 2 cards with the note.
+* This means you can "jump ahead" and immediately blind-play the newest of the 2 cards with the note.
 * For example, in a 3-player game:
   * Red 1 has been played on the red stack.
   * Alice discards red 2.